 Spray River – Goat Creek Combo

 This is a popular mountain bike ride on a fire road that offers several variations.
-You can do and out an back ride along the Spray River; alternatively start above Canmore at the Goat Creek Trailhead and do a one way 19 kilometre bike ride into Banff (much easier as there is less climbing) and organize a shuttle back; or do a full out and back ride starting either at the Banff Springs Hotel or at Goat Creek.
-Don’t miss the side trip to see Bow’s Falls.
+You can do and out an back ride along the Spray River starting at the trailhead just past the Banff Springs Hotel.
+Alternatively start above Canmore at the Goat Creek Trailhead and do a one way 19 kilometre bike ride into Banff (much easier as there is less climbing) and organize a shuttle back.

 Bow Valley Parkway